imagekitio/docs-keep-a-changelog/features/video-transformation/README.md

 * Input video upto `300MB` in size is supported for transformations.
 This limit can be adjusted based on your pricing plan.
 * When you request a new transformation or have turned on video optimization features, if the video is not cached on CDN or our internal caches, ImageKit will transform the video in real-time.
 However if the video file is being downloaded from your origin takes more than 15 seconds, ImageKit will give a 302 and serve the original content.
 Within a few seconds, optimized transformations are generated and stored in our caches.
 From that point onwards, we will serve the actual transformed video.

+## Pricing
+Every new video transformation that has never been done before will contribute toward video processing units using the below definition.
+Subsequent views of the same video transformation only count towards bandwidth.

+Video processing units used depends on output video duration and resolution:

+* 1 second of SD video output = 1 unit
+* 1 second of HD video output = 2 units
+* 1 second of 4K video output = 4 units
+* 1 second of 8K video output = 8 units

+Special operations:

+* **Audio extraction** - Using [`vc-none`](./resize-crop-and-other-common-video-transformations.md#video-codec---vc) transformation results in audio output.
+This operation is equal to processing the input video in SD output resolution for the duration of the output audio.
+* **Adaptive bitrate streaming** - This operation is equal to processing a 30 seconds SD resolution video.
+In addition, all generated representations are charged based on requested resolutions.
+* **Get thumbnail** - This operation is equal to processing a 30 seconds SD resolution video.

 ## Recommendations

 Here are a few recommendations you should follow while using video API in a live environment.